 To show their commitment to conservation, The Maria Island Walk has donated more than $10,000 to the Tasmanian Land Conservancy to plant trees for the endangered swift parrot.
 Your participation in this walk will actively help the fight to save the species.

-A Glimpse of hope for the orange-bellied parrot
+A Glimpse of hope for the orange-bellied parrot, saving parrots in Australia

 Swift parrots aren’t the only endangered parrots in Tasmania.

 The critically endangered orange-bellied parrot spends the winter in South Australia, Victoria, and New South Wales, and migrates to Tasmania for the breeding season.
-More specifically, this colorful bird with orange belly and green head travel to Melaleuca, a remote spot on the southwest coast of Tasmania.
+More specifically, this colorful and wild parrot with orange belly and green head travel to Melaleuca, a remote spot on the southwest coast of Tasmania.

 In 2021, 70 orange-bellied parrots returned to Melaleuca to breed which was a significant increase from the 50 individuals that made the trip in 2020.
 Habitat management (preservation of tree hollows in old-growth forests), a monitoring program, and a captive breeding program are having a positive effect on the species.